 FFAR, Bill & Melinda Gates Foundation and DFID support cutting-edge research by University of Illinois to boost yields, reduce hunger and support farmer livelihoods

-Researchers led by Stephen Long (left) and Don Ort (right) will continue transformative work to increase yields of food crops for farmers worldwide through Realizing Increased Photosynthetic Efficiency with the support of a five–year, $45-million reinvestment from the Bill & Melinda Gates Foundation , the Foundation for Food and Agriculture Research, and the U.K. Department for International Development.
+Researchers led by Stephen Long (left), University of Illinois, and Don Ort (right), USDA-ARS, will continue transformative work to increase yields of food crops for farmers worldwide through Realizing Increased Photosynthetic Efficiency with the support of a five–year, $45-million reinvestment from the Bill & Melinda Gates Foundation , the Foundation for Food and Agriculture Research, and the U.K. Department for International Development.
 Photo: Brian Stauffer/University of Illinois.
 Download Photo.

 The Foundation for Food and Agriculture Research (FFAR), a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, is contributing $15 million to a five-year, $45-million research project at the University of Illinois that has boosted crop yields 20 percent by improving photosynthetic efficiency.
 FFAR joined co-funders the Bill & Melinda Gates Foundation, the U.K. Department for International Development (DFID), and government and agricultural leaders today at the University of Illinois in Champaign to announce the investment and see the transformative research firsthand.